luslab/oz-bulk-rnaseq/D. Alignment.md

 [SAM files](https://www.biostarhandbook.com/sam/sam-flags.html) are generic nucleotide alignment format describing alignment of sequenced reads to a reference.
 SAM format are TAB-delimited line-orientated (each row represents a single read alignment) text consisting of 2 types of tags:
 1. Header: meta-data
-2. Alignment: longer with information on alignment.
+2. Body: longer with information on alignment.

 -   The  [SAM format specification](http://samtools.github.io/hts-specs/SAMv1.pdf)  is the official specification of the SAM format.
 -   The  [SAM tag specification](http://samtools.github.io/hts-specs/SAMtags.pdf)  is the official specification of the [SAM tags](https://www.biostarhandbook.com/sam/sam-flags.html).